 This will depend on the needs of the technical unit to which you are assigned, as well as your qualifications and interests.
-A terms of reference outlining the work is prepared and discussed with intern candidates before any internship begins.
+Terms of reference outlining the work are prepared and discussed with intern candidates before any internship begins.

 How long is the WHO Internship Programme?